-Bristol Zoo Gardens is home to a family of eight western lowland gorillas; one silverback, Jock, who is father to Komale and Kukena.
-Also within the troop are Kera, Romina, Salome and Touni.
-In February 2016, Kera's first baby was born after an emergency caesarean section.
+Bristol Zoo Gardens is home to a family of seven western lowland gorillas.
+One silverback, Jock as well as Kera, Kukena, Romina, Salome and Touni.
+In February 2016, Kera's first baby Afia was born after an emergency caesarean section.

 Western lowland gorillas are Critically Endangered primates (mammals) from Cameroon, in the west Central Africa region.

 When walking, gorillas walk on the soles of their feet and the knuckles of their hands, although they can walk a few metres standing on their legs alone.

 The dominant male makes the most noise.
 He has a range of calls that alert the group of approaching predators.
 His chest-drumming display can be heard a couple of kilometres away.
 This display serves to keep neighbouring groups out of sight of one another.
 If they do meet, the males may smash plants around, charge and beat their chests in a display of strength.
 The females are rather quieter, with a vocabulary of grunts and grumbles.

 Our baby Western lowland gorilla who was born at the Zoo in Febraury 2016, after a rare caesarean section, is doing well.
 She is currently being cared for by our keepers round-the-clock while her mother Kera recovers.
 You can read more about the amazing story here.

 And in October 2015, we welcomed Touni - a seven year old female who came to us from La Valle des Singes Zoo.
 You can read more about her arrival here

 Did you know you can adopt mighty Jock or little Kukena?
 For a truly unique gift - while contributing to our conservation fund - click here to adopt!

 Western lowland gorillas are herbivores; their diet consists of vegetation, some fruits, and nuts.